micdwill/micdwill/README.md

 Here are some of the projects I've worked on:

-- [Optimizing IBM Hiring](https://github.com/micdwill/IBM-Hiring): Utilized stacked model to predict ideal hires for IBM
+- [Optimizing IBM Hiring](https://github.com/micdwill/IBM-Hiring): Utilized stacked decision tree with SVM, KNN, and ANN in 2 variable prediction to select ideal hires for IBM.

 Feel free to explore my repositories to see more of my work!